AdrianRiesco/DataEngineerChallenge/README.md

 # Shopify Data Engineer Challenge
 This **Image Repository** is made for the Shopify Data Engineer Internship challenge.
-The web application has been stored on Google Compute Engine to make it publicly available.
+The web application has been stored on Google Cloud (Compute Engine) to make it publicly available.
 You can download and execute the project locally or access via [Data Engineer Challenge](http://adrianriesco.com:8000/).
+In case you need, the folder test/images contain some beautiful images to upload to the Image Repository.
-> The web application was published as a second option in the last moments, so there is still the inconvenient that the images are not displayed (path indicates localhost instead the domain name).
-However, the data is displayed and the changes are introduced in the database and the MinIO storage.
-You can still see the images in [MinIO Storage](http://adrianriesco.com:9000/) by using the user **minio** and password **minio123**.
+> ℹ️ The database is already populated with an user (Riesco/pass1234) who has stored a few images in the public and personal folders.

-For a complete functionality, please **execute the project in your local environment**.
-In case you need, the folder test/images contain some example images to upload to the Image Repository.
+> ⚠️ If you face any kind of problem or the app is working slow, I encourage you to execute the project in your local environment.

 ## Description
 This project is an image repository that allows the user to perform the following actions: